 Since our hand blender (more on that below) is not as strong as a food processor I use a trick to prevent it from overheating (I’m not sure if that would happen but I don’t want to take the chance).

 I start with about half of the chickpeas, a lot of cooking liquid and all other ingredients.
 Blending this makes it too liquid but I then add the rest of the chickpeas and it will result in the right consistency.

 About the Bamix hand blender

 Initially I depended on a fork to mash the ingredients.
 This is more work and doesn’t give you such a smooth spread, but it’s good enough when you don’t have anything else.

 I did that for months before we decided to invest in a good blender, the Bamix hand blender (find it here).
 When we bought it, we had low-voltage batteries in the Land Cruiser so we opted for the Bamix blender that uses the least power.

-The blender works perfect to blend soups.
+The blender works perfectly to blend soups.
 For hummus I improvise a bit to prevent the blender from overheating (like I explained above).
 This blender, however, is not strong enough to make a smooth peanut butter or smooth green smoothies.
 It will stay a bit chunky.
-It is good enough for us, but if your car has stronger batteries, you may want a hand blender with more power (here are various options).
+It is good enough for us, but if your car has stronger batteries, you may want a hand blender with more power.